Shopify/react-native-skia/docs/docs/getting-started/web.md

 Once you are done, you need to pick your strategy to [Load Skia](#loading-skia).

+If you are [loading CanvasKit from a CDN](#using-a-cdn), you don't need to run the `setup-skia-web` script.
 If you are not using `react-native-reanimated`, webpack will output a warning because React Native Skia refers to Reanimated.
 We describe how to fix this warning [here](#manual-webpack-installation).

 ## Remotion